spencerjbeckwith/super/supercontroller/README.md

 #### Gamepad Triggers

 Triggers on a connected gamepad may be represented as buttons or as axes, depending on the specific make of the gamepad and the browser it is connected to.
-To try and cover more cases, supercontrol has "button" and "axis" trigger modes on `GamepadInput`.
+To try and cover more cases, supercontroller has "button" and "axis" trigger modes on `GamepadInput`.
 This is set automatically.

 Trigger values in "button" mode are treated very similarly to every other gamepad button, except they use the `value` instead of `pressed` key of the `GamepadButton` provided by the browser.